burmilla/burmilla.github.io/content/docs/installation/boot-process/_index.md

 This system service runs the user docker daemon.
 Normally it runs inside the console system container by running `docker-init` script which, in turn, looks for docker binaries in `/opt/bin`, `/usr/local/bin` and `/usr/bin`, adds the first found directory with docker binaries to PATH and runs `dockerlaunch docker daemon` appending the passed arguments.

-Docker daemon args are read from `burmilla.docker.args` cloud-config property (followed by `burmilla.docker.extra_args`).
+Docker daemon args are read from `rancher.docker.args` cloud-config property (followed by `rancher.docker.extra_args`).